Registered Pomeranian Breeders: Find a Pomeranian Puppy

 From 1 July 2018, anybody in South Australia wanting to breed cats or dogs for trade or sale must register the animal with the Dog & Cat Management Board.
 This doesn’t only apply to pedigree breeds.
 It also includes anybody whose animals produce litter by accident.

-If you breed and then want to sell, the law states that you must be registered with the relevant Government department in your state and have a supply or source number.
+If you breed and want to sell, you must be registered with the relevant Government department in your state and have a supply or source number.

 Registered Pomeranian Breeders